- Date First Published: April 2, 2015

 - Learn from care plans and decision support information on real or fictitious patients

-Creation of Domains
+Creation of Alternate Environments/Domains

-The primary function of HIS is to facilitate healthcare providers and mangers to carry out their work.
+The primary function of HIS is to facilitate healthcare providers and managers to carry out their work.
 Efforts are made to ensure the validity, accuracy and integrity of the data generated.
 Both the entry and retrieval of data are subjected to high levels of security, confidentiality and privacy.
 The route of entry and access to actual data occurs in a highly controlled environment known as the Operations Domain.

-Domains or Environments/Versions within HIS
+Environments/Domains or /Versions within HIS

 METHODS FOR THE UNDERGRADUATE STUDENTS / TRAINEE NURSES

 Often, students are not allowed to view Patient Information (in the Clinical Information System-Electronic Medical Record) because of fears regarding security, confidentiality and privacy.
 This will constraint the students ability to learn through apprenticeship and to a certain extent bed-side learning.
-The issue of security , Confidentiality and Privacy can be addressed by two approaches:
+The issue of security, Confidentiality and Privacy can be addressed by two approaches:

 - Imparting to students the ethical values and rules regarding information disclosure